ronnietee/wealth-wise/README.md

 ## Inspiration

-Built with faith and love for Christian families, inspired by the principles of faithful stewardship found in Matthew 25:14-30 and Proverbs 21:5.
+Built to empower individuals and families to take control of their financial future through smart budgeting and expense tracking.

 ---